-The Rogue Echo is one of the most popular—if not the most popular—air bike on the planet.
-Here’s why this well-built air bike is probably the best for you.
+The Rogue Echo is one of the most popular—if not the most popular—air bikes on the planet.
+And with good reason.
+In this review of the Rogue Echo Bike, I tested it for 100 days.
+Here’s what happened.

 Rogue Fitness makes some of the best quality training and competition gear in the whole wide world.